 How do I know my child needs occupational therapy?

-You might consider OT if you notice your child struggles with everyday tasks like dressing, eating, writing, or playing.
-Concerns about coordination, attention, or managing sensory experiences are also common reasons.
-If you're unsure whether your child would benefit, speaking with your GP is a good starting point.
-They can discuss your observations and help determine whether an OT assessment might be helpful for your family.
+You might consider OT if you've noticed concerns with everyday tasks like dressing, eating, writing, or playing.
+Some children struggle with coordination, sensory sensitivities, or social participation.
+If you're unsure whether your child would benefit, speak with your GP or child health nurse.
+They can assess your child and discuss whether an OT referral might be helpful for your family's situation.

 Other suburbs with paediatric OTs nearby